500 Nord Hall (7220)

 Five-Year Combined BS/MS Program

-This program offers outstanding undergraduate students the opportunity to obtain an MS degree, with a thesis, in one additional year of study beyond the BS degree.
+This program offers outstanding undergraduate students the opportunity to obtain an MS degree in one additional year of study beyond the BS degree.
 (Normally, it takes two years beyond the BS to earn an MS degree.)
 In this program, an undergraduate student can take up to 9 credit hours that simultaneously satisfy undergraduate and graduate requirements.
-Typically, students in this program start their research leading to the MS thesis in the fall semester of the senior year.
-The BS degree is awarded at the completion of the senior year.
+Students in this program can begin their research leading to the MS thesis in the fall semester of the senior year.
+The BS degree is generally awarded at the completion of the senior year.

 Application for admission to the five year BS/MS program is made after completion of five semesters of course work.
 Minimum requirements are a 3.2 grade point average and the recommendation of the Associate Dean of Academics.
 Interested students should contact Associate Dean Marc Buchner.
 Review the Office of Undergraduate Studies BS/MS program requirements here.